🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Strategy 3: Event Arbitrage

-• Pricing gaps for identical outcomes between PolyGram and competing platforms
+• Pricing gaps for identical contracts between PolyGram and competing platforms

-• Delayed price adjustments following significant information releases (speech outcomes, fresh polling data)
+• Delayed price adjustments following significant announcements (election debate outcomes, fresh survey data)

 Strategy 4: Half-Kelly Position Sizing

-The Kelly Criterion calculates the theoretically ideal stake magnitude for any given trade.
-Practically speaking, implement half-Kelly (50% of the calculated Kelly amount) to accommodate uncertainty inherent in your probability judgements.
-Establish a firm rule: never allocate beyond 5% of your capital to any single position, irrespective of confidence level.
+The Kelly Criterion determines the theoretically ideal stake for each wager.
+In reality, apply half-Kelly (half the Kelly recommendation) to accommodate imprecision in your own probability assessments.
+Maintain a strict ceiling: never allocate beyond 5% of your portfolio to a single market, regardless of confidence level.

 Kelly formula: f = (bp - q) / b, where b = net odds, p = your probability, q = 1 - p.